metricly/hugo-www-site/content/blog/posts/2017/01-03_release-highlights-december-2016.md

 As the year comes to a close and most begin to think about New Year's resolutions, Metricly buckled down and released several new features!

 Metricly's December 2016 release highlights include Microsoft Azure monitoring; updated Chef, Salt, and Ansible integrations; and the Idle EC2 Daily Report card.
-Read more...

 Microsoft Azure Monitoring
 --------------------------